The Swarm (TV series): Filming

-Season 1

-Season 2

-In an interview, Barbara Eder confirmed that there are already ideas for a second season, but their implementation still has to be decided after the figures for the first season have been evaluated.
+Release

+The Swarm had its world premiere at 73rd Berlin International Film Festival in Berlinale Series on 19 February 2023, where the first three episodes were screened out of competition.
+The Swarm is available for streaming on ZDF from 1 March 2023.
+It was also made available on RAI, France Télévisions, Viaplay, Movistar, ORF, SRF and Hulu Japan from March 2023.
+It began screening in Australia on 7 June on streaming service Binge.
+The US distribution rights were sold to The CW in May 2023; the series premiered on 12 September.

 Reception

 Mike McCahill reviewing for Variety wrote that the series is reassuringly straightforward and familiar.
 McCahill opined, "Its briny pulp – dredged from Frank Schätzing’s 2004 novel, preys heavily on viewer fears of ecological collapse, and what might be lurking for us all beneath the planet’s watery depths".